 The Parkways Pale Ale gets its name from the parkway system that set early boundaries for the city.
 This American pale ale combine Nugget and Delta hops which come together to make a spicy and slightly sweet brew.

 Old Dominick's Distillery invites you to share a sip of pure Memphis.
-Scheduled to open early 2017, you'll be able to enjoy distillery tours, tastings, gift shop and special events.
+Scheduled to open in 2017, you'll be able to enjoy distillery tours, tastings, gift shop and special events.

 PLANNING YOUR BEER WEEKEND